There is a rich history of politicians using burdensome administrative requirements to try to win elections.

 In short, there are concerns about voter fraud.
 But unless the Electoral Commission reveals evidence of widespread systematic fraud, we still do not know how significant this problem really is.
 We can expect that voter ID could reduce turnout unevenly, and party positions on the policy issue will be electorally motivated.
 We frankly need more research.

 And if Voter ID is to be considered, it should be trialled before becoming widespread.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.